stackbit-projects/magical-crane-9e97a/content/pages/partner-registration.md

       There are some mandatory fields.
 Please fill them.

+      Upon registering, we will share you a customer self-service portal link.

+      By Self-Service, We mean,

+      *   Customer can directly raise Orders

+      *   A dedicated executive for quick resolution of the your queries

       We value privacy of our customers.
 Please read our [privacy policy](https://sravie.in/privacy-policy) for more details